 - Restart your phone.
 If the first two methods don’t work, then one last roll of the dice would be to restart your phone – this will not only act as a reset of the app but also of your phone just in case there’s any bugs within the operating system causing the app to crash.
 To restart an iOS device hold down the button on top right hand side of your phone along with one of the volume buttons.
 Once it’s off, wait 30 seconds and then press the same two buttons again to turn it back on.

-Unfortunately, you may find that none of these three methods gets the job done.
+Unfortunately in some cases, you may find that none of these three methods gets the job done.
 Let’s take a look at some other reasons why the app might falter and how to work around them.

 Whether it be your phone running on an old operating system or the app running an old version, a lack of updates can be a killer for UKTV Play.

 You may need to clear some storage from your iPhone to make room for any pending updates and you can also set automatic updates to ‘on’ to ensure these happen automatically in the future.

 If your phone is all up to date then you’ll need to check if the UKTV Play app has any pending updates.
 To do this, you need to head to the app store and select your profile icon on the top right hand side of the screen.

 To make all app updates automatic, head to the settings app on your phone and select ‘App Store’.
 From here you will be able to turn automatic updates on for all your apps with one click of a button.

-UKTV Play is a solid enough app that provides its audience with a good service.
+UKTV Play is a solid enough app that provides its audience with a good service, and is one of the best Freeview apps you can use.
 When it goes down, it’s usually easily fixed and we hope that by following our advice above that you can find a way to do just that.